Registration

 This keynote challenges leaders and fundraisers to rethink income strategy in a shifting landscape.
 It explores what is structurally changing in charity funding, what isn’t coming back, and why financial resilience is now a leadership and governance issue, not just a fundraising one.

-Keynote: Leading When Everything Feels Critical
+Keynote: Driving Change When Everything Feels Critical

 Making confident decisions when you are wearing every hat